pbialas7-Lectures/BayesianDataAnalysis/Lectures/200_Introduction/highest_density_region.md

 +++ {"slideshow": {"slide_type": "slide"}, "editable": true}

 $\beta$-HDR is a region where at least $\beta$ of probability is concentrated and has smallest possible volume in the sample space, hence highest density.

++++ {"slideshow": {"slide_type": "skip"}, "editable": true}

 More formal definition given below.

 +++ {"slideshow": {"slide_type": "slide"}, "editable": true}